kosta-bity/IcpKit/README.md

 IcpKit can parse these files and generate Swift code that can be included in your iOS/Mac Project to interact with the canister.
 This effectively abstracts away all technical details regarding the communication.

 ### A short example
-Here is a simple interface:
+Here is a simple interface `MyDid.did`:

 ```candid
 type MyVector = vec opt bool;